sql-machine-learning/elasticdl/docs/tutorials/elasticdl_local.md

 ### Summit a training job

-There are other docker settings that you might also want to configure prior to submitting the training job.
+There are other docker settings to configure prior to submitting the training job.
 Please run `minikube docker-env` to get docker host url and docker cert path.

 A possible docker settings could be: